Blinken defends bypassing Congress to sell weapons to Israel and presses lawmakers to help Ukraine

 Blinken noted that President Joe Biden has said he is willing to make significant compromises to get the aid package moving.
 “It’s something the president is fully prepared to engage on,” Blinken said.

+Sen. Mitt Romney, R-Utah, said there is bipartisan agreement that something has to be done to address record numbers of migrants crossing into the United States from Mexico.

+“We want to solve that, to secure the border.
+I just saw the president of the United States say that we’ve got to secure the border.
+He’s right.
+So, any effort that doesn’t do that will be rejected by Republicans,” Romney said.

-The stakes are especially high for Ukraine, America’s top diplomat said, given that “we are running out of funding” for the Ukranians.
+The stakes are especially high for Ukraine, Blinken said, given that “ we are running out of funding ” for the Ukrainians.

 “This is a time to really step up because if we don’t, we know what happens.
 (Russian President Vladimir) Putin will be able to move forward with impunity and we know he won’t stop in Ukraine.”